 Beauvais Tapestry, 1725

-This extremely rare giant tapestry is one of a series of ten entitled The History of the King of China.
+These two extremely rare giant tapestries form part of a series of ten, entitled The History of the King of China.
 There is one at the Metropolitan in New York, a few at the Getty Museum and the rest in private collections in Europe.
-Four dignitaries pay hommage to the Emperor while a European princess arrives on a chariot.
+Four dignitaries pay homage to the Emperor while a European princess arrives on a chariot.
 Note the Forbidden City in the left background.

 SELECTION OF FOUR FRENCH CLOCKS